-"We haven't seen any real significant change in our business over the last couple of months or so," said one spinner.
-"We've seen little periods of activity here and there, and we thought some business was going to pick up, especially in the area of specialty yarns, but that really hasn't materialized.
-Any improvement we've had seems to be in little spots and of brief duration, and is, obviously, related to our supplier inventories."
+“We haven’t seen any real significant change in our business over the last eight or nine months or so,” said one spinner.
+“We’ve seen little periods of activity here and there, and we thought some business was going to pick up, especially in the area of specialty yarns, but that really hasn’t materialized.
+Any improvement we’ve had seems to be in little spots and of brief duration, and is, obviously, related to our supplier inventories.”
+Said another spinner:

 “As hard as it is to believe at this time of year, it seems there is still some inventory that knitters and weavers are working their way through — inventory that was purchased earlier in anticipation of limited yarn availability.
 As apparel items and such haven’t just flown off the shelves lately, a lot of our customers still have more inventory than they need.
 And they are not going to reorder until they absolutely have to.”

 Business is not only slow for U.S. spinners, but is also weak for much of the Western hemisphere.
 “A lot of our business is in Central America,” said one spinner, “and that business has been very weak for some time.
 I believe excess inventory for our customers and at retail was a significant contributor to this earlier in the year, but I now think the overall issue is global instability.
 Brexit is an issue, as is the U.S. election.
 What is going on in Syria, in the Ukraine and in the South China Sea?
 People around the world, I believe, are just waiting for everything to get back to normal, if there is such a thing.”
 Another spinner said,” I don’t think the business at retail is as strong as economic conditions and consumer confidence suggest it should be, especially for textile products, and it is, clearly, not as strong as we need it to be.
 It’s weird when cars are selling, but clothes and towels aren’t.
 It seems that everything is just a bit off, and the national nervousness emerging from the election isn’t helping at all.”

 Optimism On The Horizon